rnmapbox/maps/docs/Light.md

 ### Description

-The transition affecting any changes to this layer’s position propery.
+The transition affecting any changes to this layer’s position property.

 ### Type